Shopify Payments FAQ

 If the transfer was submitted on a business day and you don’t see the money in your bank account within a couple of days, this likely means the transfer failed.
 Banks can take up to 3-5 business days to inform us about failed transfers, at which time we send out a failed payout notification (if enabled in the Shopify Payments account settings) and update your admin banner with the reason for the failed payout.

-What currency can I use?
+What currency can I sell in?

 - Australia - AUD